veereshkatageri/doc-as-code/user_guide/source/known_issues_onboarding_template.rst

 Known issues onboarding template
 ++++++++++++++++++++++++++++++++

-This page is intended to document the known issues of document publish mechanism to confluence \
+This page is intended to document the known issues of the document publish mechanism to confluence \
 using doc-as-code toolchain.

 .. contents:: Table of contents